 Catherine Mikkelson, the wife of a Norwegian whaling captain, became the first woman to visit Antarctica in 1935.

-The area of Antarctica is approximately 5.4 million square miles (14 million square kilometers).
-The United States is 3.6 million square miles (9.36 million square kilometers).
+The area of Antarctica is approximately 5.4 million square miles (14 million square km).
+The continental U.S. is 3.6 million square miles (9.36 million square km).

 There are no huskies pulling sleds in Antarctica.
-As of 1994, no non-native species are allowed to be taken to Antarctica.
-Motor-powered vehicles are the primary method of transportation across the ice.
+As of 1994, no non-native species may be taken to Antarctica.
+Motor vehicles are the primary method of transportation across the ice.

-At least two active volcanoes exist in Antarctica.
-The highest, Mount Erebus (12,448 feet; 3,794 meters) boasts a permanent lake.
+There at least two active volcanoes in Antarctica.
+The highest, Mount Erebus (12,448 feet; 3,794 meters), boasts a permanent lake.
 The other lies on Deception Island, off the Antarctic Peninsula.
-Although eruptions in 1967 and 1969 damaged science stations there, the island remains a popular stop-off for tourists, who can bathe in the water warmed by the volcano while surrounded by ice.
+Although eruptions in 1967 and 1969 damaged science stations there, the island remains popular with tourists, who can bathe in the water warmed by the volcano while surrounded by ice.

-Melting Antarctica's ice sheets would raise oceans around the world by 200 to 210 feet (60 to 65 meters).
+Melting Antarctica's ice sheets would raise oceans around the world by 200 feet to 210 feet (60 to 65 m).

 In 2000, the largest recorded icebergs broke free from the Ross Ice Shelf, a region the size of Texas.
-With a surface area of 4,250 square miles (11,000 square kilometers) above water and ten times the size beneath, the iceberg was approximately as large as the state of Connecticut.
+With a surface area of 4,250 square miles (11,000 square km) above water and 10 times the size beneath, the iceberg was approximately as large as Connecticut.

 Additional reporting by Traci Pedersen, Live Science contributor.
 This article was updated on Sept.
 21, 2018, by Live Science contributor Annie Roth.